0xpr03/service-daemon/README.md

 - Build: First of all you will need to go through the [building](#building) section.
 - First Run: After this you run the program, which will setup the root account and print the login credentials.
 - Setup 2FA: Now you login with those credentials and setup TOTP (for example andOTP, google authenticator, 1Password)
 - Configure: in /config/default.toml you can now specify your services.
 Please restart service-daemon to apply those changes.
+  You can also configure everything via ENV variables by appending `sd__` in front.
+For example `sd__web_bind_port=9000`.

 ### Building